Conditional predictive inference for stable algorithms: Discussion and further remarks

 \subsection{The case of a naive predictor and sample splitting}

-Next, we discuss the important special case where we naively decide to work with a predictor $M_{n,p}(T_n,x_0) = m(x_0)$, $m : \mathcal X\to\R$, that does not depend on the training data $T_n$ at all.\footnote{Note that this covers, in particular, the case where we do not even use, or do not have available, the feature vectors $x_0, \dots, x_n$, i.e., $m\equiv 0$.
-In this case, a \emph{prediction interval} for $y_0$ that is only based on $y_1,\dots, y_n$ is more commonly referred to as a \emph{tolerance interval}.} In this case, the predictor and its leave-one-out analog coincide and the (leave-one-out) residuals $\hat{u}_i = y_i-m(x_i)$ for $i=1,\dots, n$, are actually independent and identically distributed according to the non-random distribution $\tilde{F}_n(s) = P^{n+1}(y_0-m(x_0)\le s \| T_n) = P(y_0-m(x_0)\le s)$ and $\hat{F}_n$ is their empirical distribution function.
-Therefore, by Lemma~\ref{lemma:basic} and the Dvoretzky-Kiefer-Wolfowitz (DKW) inequality \citep{Massart90}, if $\tilde{F}_n$ is continuous, we get for every $\eps>0$, that
+Next, we discuss the important special case where we naively decide to work with a predictor $M_{n,p}(T_n,x_0) = \mu(x_0)$, $\mu : \mathcal X\to\R$, that does not depend on the training data $T_n$ at all.\footnote{Note that this covers, in particular, the case where we do not even use, or do not have available, the feature vectors $x_0, \dots, x_n$, i.e., $\mu\equiv 0$.
+In this case, a \emph{prediction interval} for $y_0$ that is only based on $y_1,\dots, y_n$ is more commonly referred to as a \emph{tolerance interval}.} In this case, the predictor and its $k$-fold CV analogs all coincide and the ($k$-CV) residuals $\hat{u}_i = y_i-\mu(x_i)$ for $i=1,\dots, n$, are actually independent and identically distributed according to the non-random distribution $\tilde{F}_n(s) = \P(y_0-\mu(x_0)\le s \| T_n) = \P_{z_0}(y_0-\mu(x_0)\le s)$ and $\hat{F}_n$ is their empirical distribution function.
+Therefore, by Proposition~\ref{prop:basic} and the Dvoretzky-Kiefer-Wolfowitz (DKW) inequality \citep{Massart90}, if $\tilde{F}_n$ is continuous, we get for every $\eps>0$ that

 Integrating this tail probability also yields